 Keep Circulating the Tapes: The original DKC trilogy was removed from the NA and PAL Wii Virtual Console services for reasons known only to Nintendo, meaning the only way to get copies of the game is finding either the original SNES cartridges or the GBA remakes.
 That is until October 2014, where all three SNES games were released for the Wii U's Virtual Console (along with the Donkey Kong Land games for 3DS) in Europe and February 2015 for America.

-Killer App: The original ended up being the deciding factor in the SNES defeating the Genesis in the West.
+Killer App: The original ended up being the deciding factor in the SNES defeating the Genesis in western countries.
 DKC actually ended up becoming the top selling video game that gen that wasn't bundled.

 Cranky was meant to be a lot nicer during development of the first game, as seen here.
 According to early concept art, Cranky was originally named "Grandpa Kong" and looked like a white version of Donkey Kong with a beard.
 This may have influenced his characterization in some of the spinoffs such as DK: King of Swing, which made him nicer than he typically is.